Homotheties and topology of tangent sphere bundles: Riemannian geometry of the tangent bundle

-since on $S_rM$ we have $\|\xi\|^2=r^2$. \end{Rema} In the next Theorem we prove that each tangent sphere bundle $S_rM$ with metric $G$ induced from that of $TM$ is quite unique, independently of any of the metric transformations above and up to the straightforward coincidences expressed in the corollaries.
+In the next Theorem we prove that each tangent sphere bundle $S_rM$ with metric $G$ induced from that of $TM$ is quite unique, independently of any of the metric transformations above and up to the straightforward coincidences expressed in the corollaries.
 The reader may notice the impossibility of adapting the arguments used for Theorem \ref{homotetiaemTM}.
+We also remark we were not able to prove the cases of $\dim M=1,2$.

 We let $\lambda=\expo^{2\varphi}$ and $r,s,f_1,f_2,f'_1,f'_2$ be any positive functions on $M$.